nmljourn124/final_project/README.md

 # J124 Final Project: Analyzing the Most Common and Highest Paying College Majors
+### The data for this project was recorded from a survey given to recent college graduates under the age of 28.
+The dataset contains information about median earnings, employment status, major in college, and much more.
-### By Nicole Lee
+#### By Nicole Lee

 The dataset that I used for this project was from the [FiveThirtyEight Github Data Repository](https://github.com/fivethirtyeight/data).
 The FiveThirtyEight dataset that I used can be found in the files of my repository or can be downloaded through this [link](https://github.com/nmljourn124/final_project/blob/master/recent-grads.csv).
 The original data was sourced from the American Community Survey 2010-2012 Public Use Microdata Series and can be downloaded [here](http://www.census.gov/programs-surveys/acs/data/pums.html).

-The data for this project was recorded from a survey given to recent college graduates under the age of 28.
-The dataset contains information about median earnings, employment status, major in college, and much more.

 ## Steps I Took to Clean My Data